S3curethecloud/multi-cloud-Identity-aws-entra/labs/04-permission-sets.md

 AWS-ReadOnly

-Any custom security groups you created
+Any additional custom groups

-These groups arrived via SCIM in Lab 03.
+These arrived through SCIM from Lab 03.

 🚀 Step 2 — Create a Permission Set